blockchainofthings/Catenis-API-Docs/source/includes/issue_asset.md

 | &nbsp;&nbsp;`isProdUniqueId` | Boolean | *(optional, default: __`false`__)* Indicates whether the supplied ID is a product unique ID. |

 <aside class="notice">
-If no description is specified — <code>description</code> parameter not defined —, the default description <b>"General purpose Catenis smart asset"</b> is used for the asset.
+If no description is specified — <code>assetInfo.description</code> property not defined —, the default description <b>"General purpose Catenis smart asset"</b> is used for the asset.
 </aside>

 <aside class="notice">
-If no holding device is specified — <code>holdingDevice</code> parameter not defined —, the device that issues the request shall hold the issued asset amount.
+If no holding device is specified — <code>holdingDevice</code> property not defined —, the device that issues the request shall hold the issued asset amount.
 </aside>